 There is a clear and obvious comparison to make when playing ChromaGun – from the stark white walls, the levels that occupy a room that, when completed, allow you to proceed to the next under the guise of being tested, the physics-altering gun attached to your right hand…the list goes on.
 A few games have tried to achieve success by associating with genre defining games that have gone before them, and ChromaGun does this brilliantly with Portal – and absolutely nails it.
+Summary Ever wonder what might happen if things went belly-up in a futuristic Dulux paint factory?
+No, me neither, but luckily ChromaGun has us covered to show us just that.
+A fantastic physics-puzzler, if you love all things Portal you really should give this a go.

 The biggest criticism I can throw ChromaGun’s way is that it is too short.
 All in all I reckon I Platinumed ChromaGun in around 5 hours, but this was a 5 hour solid gaming session without any breaks because during that time ChromaGun had its claws well and truly in me – my girlfriend even commented the following morning that I’d clearly enjoyed it from the noises I was making downstairs (erm…).
 Short campaigns can be off-putting all things considering, but ChromaGun does so many things right to justify the £11.99 price tag, especially if you liked Portal in any way, shape or form.